 The Indonesian Throughflow and “Sverdrups”

 So huge is the volume of water associated with the Indonesian Throughflow that traditional measurements are inadequate.
 Cubic meters and gallons are simply too small to describe it in an easily understandable way.
-So the Norwegian scientist Harald Sverdrup invented the Sverdrup – one million cubic meters of water per second.
+And so the Norwegian scientist Harald Sverdrup invented the Sverdrup – one million cubic meters of water per second.

 David Pickell visualizes it best… Think of a river 100m wide, 10m deep and flowing at 2 knots.
-Then imagine 1,000 of those rivers all combined together – that is one Sverdrup!
+Then imagine 1,000 of those rivers all combined together.
+That is one Sverdrup!

 It is estimated that the total amount of seawater that passes through the Indonesian Throughflow is 15 Sverdrups.
 Or 15,000 of those rivers… A massive volume of water which has to make its way through the the Lesser Sundas.
 The chain of islands that runs along the bottom part of the Indonesian archipelago.